+- i.
 An accredited clinical term is six months full time continuous rotation within the recognised rotation dates specified by the New Zealand DHBs; or 12 months flexible training, which is equivalent to six months full time training.
-Exceptions to this may be obtained by applying for pre-approval from the Board or under exceptional circumstances presented to the Board.

-A clinical term will be recorded as satisfactory when the PPA form and logbook have been submitted by the required due date and all other training requirements satisfy the Board's standards.
+Exceptions to this may be obtained by applying for pre-approval from the NZBPRS or under exceptional circumstances presented to the NZBPRS. - ii.
+A clinical term will be recorded as satisfactory when the PPA form and logbook have been submitted by the required due date and all other training requirements satisfy the NZBPRS standards.

+4.8.1 Unsatisfactory Clinical Terms
-A clinical term will be recorded as unsatisfactory when:

-4.8.1 A PPA form or logbook is not submitted by the due date or in accordance with instructions from the Board.

-4.8.2 When a PPA form or logbook does not satisfy the Board standards, (refer Sections 4.4 and 4.5.2).

-4.8.3 If absence from training exceeds 30 working days in any six month rotation (or prorata).
+- i.
+A clinical term will be recorded as unsatisfactory when: - a.
+A PPA form or logbook is not submitted by the due date or in accordance with instructions from the NZBPRS. - b.
+When a PPA form or logbook does not satisfy the NZBPRS standards, (refer Sections 4.4 and 4.5.2). - c.
+If absence from training exceeds 30 working days in any six month rotation (or pro rata). - ii.
 If a clinical term is recorded as unsatisfactory, the term will not be accredited and extension of training will be required.
-The Board will determine the length of the extension.
-If the term is deemed unsatisfactory due to 4.8.2, the process for probation will be followed.

-If a Trainee has taken in excess of 30 working days absence during the term, the Supervisor must notify the Chair.

-If a term is recorded as unsatisfactory due to 4.8.1 or 4.8.3, the Chair will advise the Trainee in writing that the term has been unsatisfactory, and the term is not accredited.

-Where a Trainee has returned from a period of interruption and has not demonstrated retention of the competencies commensurate with the SET level prior to the interruption, the Board may record the term as "not assessed".
+The NZBPRS will determine the length of the extension.
+If the term is deemed unsatisfactory due to 4.8.1(i) b, the process for probation will be followed. - iii.
+If a Trainee has taken in excess of 30 working days absence during the term, the Supervisor must notify the Chair. - iv.
+If a term is recorded as unsatisfactory due to 4.8.1(i) (a) or 4.8.1(i) (c), the Chair will advise the Trainee in writing that the term has been unsatisfactory, and the term is not accredited. - v.
+Where a Trainee has returned from a period of interruption and has not demonstrated retention of the competencies commensurate with the SET level prior to the interruption, the NZBPRS may record the term as "not assessed".
 Trainees may be provided with a Learning Action Plan to return competency to the required standard.